![]() |

 In April 1985, the band decided to breakup.
 But in the following year they reunited when a new club opened in Fort Worth.
 The Juke Jumpers were the opening act at Fort Worth’s J&J’s Blues Bar and became a standard there for the next 7 years.
 Jerry Smith joined the group on tenor sax in October 1986.
 Sax player Rene Ozuna joined the band the following month to create a Juke Jumper sax section.
 Jerry departed the band in September 1987 and Robert Harwell rejoined that November.
 In December 1987, the Juke Jumpers recorded a live album at The Caravan of Dreams in Fort Worth.
 Their fifth LP was issued on Amazing and titled Live!.
 They appeared in the motion picture, A Tiger’s Tale, starring Ann-Margret and C. Thomas Howell.

 Mike Bartula left the band in 1988.
 He was replaced by Doyle Bramhall on drums and vocals.
 The group continued to tour making two trips to Europe in 1989 to play the Belgian Rhythm and Blues Festival and the Blues Estafette, in Utrecht, Holland.
+They were also the backup band for Texas artists Zuzu Bollin and U. P Wilson at Utrecht.
 Jim Milan left the band in 1990 to tour with Anson and the Rockets.
 He was replaced on bass by Mike Judge.
 That’s the same Mike Judge who would later create the popular cartoons Beavis and Butt-head and King Of The Hill.

 Doyle, Mike Judge and Craig Simecheck left the group in 1991 and the Juke Jumpers reformed.
 Mike Bartula returned to the group on drums.
 Tom Reynolds became the bass player and Ruf Rufner joined on keyboards.
 The group continued to play in Fort Worth until Mike Bartula decided to move to Nashville in 1994.
 The band had been together for 17 years and had recorded 5 LPs.
 It was then they decided to jump their last juke and go their separate ways.
 1997 marked the 20th anniversary of the Juke Jumpers.
 Jim Colegrove, Sumter Bruton, Jim Milan, Michael Bartula, Craig Simecheck, Johnny Reno and Rene Ozuna reunited Memorial Day weekend to play for the Fort Worth fans at Horny’s for 2 nights.
 The club set new attendance records and a rockin’ good time was had by all!

 The band reunited again on their 21st anniversary in 1998 with all original members in the line-up.
 They performed together again during the year and planned to continue performing on a limited basis.
 1999 marked the 20th anniversary of the release of the LP Panther City Blues.
 They celebrated their 25th anniversary at J&J’s Blues Bar in Fort Worth June 21 - 22, 2002.
 Cool Groove Records issued a new CD in December 2003.
 It includes both Border Radio and The Joint’s Jumpin’! sides.
 On Labor Day weekend of 2007 the Juke Jumpers celebrated their 30th Anniversary.
 They officially released a new CD titled On Stage that contains previously unissued live performances.
-The group also went into the studio and began work on a CD of new recordings early in September 2007.
-Look for it in 2008.
-Today most of the members of the Juke Jumpers regularly perform in their own groups.
-Jim Colegrove currently performs with his band Lost Country.
-For information on obtaining Juke Jumper recordings contact Sumter Bruton at Record Town, 3025 S. University Drive, Fort Worth, Texas 76109, 817-926-1331 or send e-mail to The Juke Jumpers.
-JUKE JUMPERS DISCOGRAPHY
+The group also went into the studio and began work on new recordings early in September 2007.
+They reunited in 2008 once again and continued to work on new recordings.
+A new CD, titled Villa Acuña, 1963, was released by Cool Groove Records December 29, 2009.
+All Juke Jumper CDs are available online at Amazon.com or at Record Town in Fort Worth.
+2017 marked their 40th anniversary.

 Fort Worth, Grand Prairie and Dallas, Texas